mvolkmann/blog/src/swift.md

 The `==` operator can be used to determine if two sets contain the same elements.

-`Set` properties include the following:
+`Set` instance properties include the following:

 | Property   | Description                                                       |
 | ---------- | ----------------------------------------------------------------- |